Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Introduction

-Rare event sampling (RES) takes a shortcut by repurposing that time to generate more extremes instead---with the tradeoff of having to account for bias properly.
+RES was first developed for nuclear safety assessment \citep{Kahn1951estimation}, and has since been generalized for diverse applications including structural reliability engineering \citep{Au2001estimation}, molecular dynamics \citep{Zuckerman2017weighted}, and more recently climate and weather \citep[e.g.,][]{Ragone2018computation,Webber2019practical,Baars2021application}.
 RES stands in contrast to many other strategies which, in one way or another, replace the expensive physical model with a cheaper approximation.
 Extreme value theory gives principles for parametrically estimating distributions tails \citep{Coles2001introduction}, but its asymptotic assumptions are not always justified by the finite datasets available, and it is best suited to model univariate distributions (e.g., average temperature over a region) rather than full spatiotemporal processes like storms, although spatial extreme value modeling is steadily progressing \citep{Huser2020advances,Huser2025modeling}.
-Hybrid statistical/physical models aim to parameterize physical processes rather than the final output statistics, and include linear inverse models \citep{Penland1993prediction}; stochastic weather generators based on analogues or Markov state models \citep{Dool1989new,Ghil2011extreme,Yiou2020simulation,Finkel2023revealing,Pons2024simulating}; empirical downscaling \citep{Vandal2017deepsd,Saha2024statistical,Rampal2025reliable}; statistical (including machine-learned) emulation \citep{Tebaldi2020emulating,Boulaguiem202modeling}; and generative modeling \citep{Mahesh2024hens1,Mahesh2024hens2,Watt2024generative,Sundar2024taudiff,Giorgini2024response}.
-Generative models in particular are proliferating at a dizzying pace, and they can indeed generate new samples at low cost, but their ability to represent physics outside their training data---perhaps the most essential requirement for extreme event modeling---is rightly regarded with suspicion.
+Hybrid statistical/physical models aim to parameterize physical processes rather than the final output statistics, and include linear inverse models \citep{Penland1993prediction}; stochastic weather generators based on analogues or Markov state models \citep{Dool1989new,Ghil2011extreme,Yiou2020simulation,Finkel2023revealing,Pons2024simulating}; empirical downscaling \citep{Vandal2017deepsd,Saha2024statistical,Rampal2025reliable}; statistical (including machine-learned) emulation \citep{Tebaldi2020emulating,Boulaguiem202modeling,Mahesh2024hens1,Mahesh2024hens2}; and generative modeling \citep{Watt2024generative,Sundar2024taudiff,Giorgini2024response}.
+Machine learning models in particular are proliferating at a dizzying pace, and they can indeed generate new samples at low cost, but their ability to represent physics outside their training data---perhaps the most essential requirement for extreme event modeling---is rightly regarded with suspicion.